England, SOAS (School of Oriental and African Studies)

 Duration: Fall or Spring/Summer

-Note: Flights should be not be booked based on the dates above.
-It is recommended to wait until the program has issued specific arrival information.
+Note: It is recommended to wait to schedule flights until the program has issued specific arrival information.

 Map courtesy of CIA World Factbook